 Just once, I’d like to not have to provide them with a meal.
 Not think about their nutrition, not think about our budget and not wash up afterwards.
 I used to love cooking back when it was something I did out of enjoyment rather than necessity.

-3 meals a day, every day, takes all the fun out of it.
+3 meals a day, every day, for years and years, takes all the fun out of it.

 But we’re on the dawn of a new era here and washing up is being taken off my hands occasionally.
 The boys know how to cook through years of watching me.

 Any day now, any second, I’ll hear “Mum, can I cook dinner?”
-I’ll know that first incredible meal will be within budget, have all relevant food groups represented and be delicious, because they learned from the best.
+I’ll know that first incredible meal will be within budget, have all relevant food groups represented and be delicious.
+This is because they learned from the best.
 That will be better than any fancy restaurant.